 Colors can certainly speak to consumers on a subconscious level and stir emotion.
 Yet, getting the desired reaction isn’t as simple as picking a calming blue or earthy green.

 Complex interactions in the brain shape how we process visual information.
 Each person’s experience is further affected by factors such as context, culture, and conditioning.
 Feelings about color also change with the times.

 Unfortunately, logo color psychology tends to get the nutshell treatment.
 Complicated ideas are boiled down to the simplest generalizations.
 White is eternal and pure, yellow is happy and confident, and red is fiery and passionate.

 Good logos are meant to last.
 So, don’t sacrifice brand equity by switching up your logo colors too often.
+Brand colors are hugely important to any business image.
+How the business is perceived by the public is usually informed by their choice in brand colors.
 A deeper understanding of color psychology is vital if you want to base decisions on more solid foundations.
 Let’s take a closer look at how colors convey meaning.